Kml159/Evolution-Simulation/README.md

 ```

 ## Introduction
 This project is a simulation of the evolution of a population of creatures.
 The creatures are represented by a neural network.
-The neural network is trained using a genetic algorithm.
-The creatures are controlled by the neural network.
+The creatures are controlled by the neural network (connection between neurons).
 The creatures are placed in a 2D world.

-## The World
-The world is a 2D grid.
-It contains creatures

 ## Creatures
 The creatures are represented by a neural network.
-It contains the informaiton of the creature such as the position and the table.
+It contains the information of the creature such as the position and the table.

 ## Neural Network
-The neural network is a feed forward neural network.
-By using weights and biases, the neural network can determine whether the action will happen or not.
+By using weights and biases, the neural network can determine whether the action will happen or not for each neuron.

 ## Genome
-The genome is the DNA of the creature.
+The genome is the genetic information of the creature.
+This controls the actions of the creature.
 It contains the information of connections between neurons.

 ## Neurons
 The neurons are the nodes of the neural network.
 The neurons are connected to each other.
 There are different types of neurons like